lucas-code42/grafana-dashboard-backup/README.md

 # grafana-dashboard-backup
-Backup all dashboards found in grafana.
+Backup dashboards based on specific folders or just backup all of them